nonwiz/spi/README.md

 ### Wishlist
 - Quotation - file uploading (x2 or x3)
 - Quotation > Invoice > Receipt
+- request for someone else

 ### Emphasis - Learn
 Passwordless logged in

+### TO FIX
+- order request modal by default show two order item, it should show none
+- add empty states to tables